North Carolina rolls back 'bathroom bill' despite criticism - News 12 Now

 The new measure cleared the House and Senate and was signed by Gov. Roy Cooper in a matter of hours.

-Among other things, it repeals the best-known section of HB2: a requirement that transgender people use the public restrooms that correspond to the sex on their birth certificate.
+Among other things, it repeals the best-known provision of HB2: a requirement that transgender people use public restrooms that correspond to the sex on their birth certificate.

 “For over a year now, House Bill 2 has been a dark cloud hanging over our great state,” the governor said in announcing the signing.
 “It has stained our reputation, it has discriminated against our people, and it has caused great economic harm in many of our communities.”